 An electronic certificate of attendance will be provided to all attendees by email after attendance at the course.
 This course equates to 10.5 learning hours.
 Electronic handouts will be emailed to all attendees prior to the course taking place.

-Satwinder Sandhu is an expert social worker in fostering and adoption, currently working in the sector as Director of Operations.
-He has over 23 years post qualifying experience in social work and has worked across the public, private and voluntary sectors during this time.
+Satwinder Sandhu is an expert social worker in fostering and adoption, currently working as CEO of IAC - The Centre for Adoption.
+He has over 27 years post qualifying experience in social work and has worked across the public, private and voluntary sectors during this time.
 Satwinder qualified as a social worker from the University of Bradford and is currently back there as an executive student undertaking an MBA.
 Satwinder also works closely with the Department of Education on innovation in social care.

 Over his career, Satwinder has worked with many hundreds of families who have fostered and adopted here in the UK and internationally.
 In 2011 he participated in the BBC documentary Adopting Abroad.
 As well as having undertaken Form F and prospective adopter assessments himself, Satwinder has chaired fostering and adoption panels overseeing this work.
 He is a strong advocate for experiential learning and applies this to his work with foster carers, adopters and training he delivers.